jacobkimmel/eleven/README.md

 ### Data Preperation

+**qPCR Data File**

 Prepare your raw data as a CSV file with three columns named Sample, Target, and Cq.

 No template controls should be included as samples with the sample name "NTC."
-Eleven uses the NTCs to censor background data, so you should have an NTC sample for each Target.
+Eleven uses the NTCs to censor background data, so the naming is important.

 When finished, your data should like this: